le-chartreux/modern-python/tutorial/project-initialization/configuration.md

 ## Recap

-At the end of this section, your `pyproject.toml` should look like the following, except that you filled your personnal information instead of mines:
+At the end of this section, your `pyproject.toml` should resemble the following example.
+Remember to replace my information with your own:

 ```toml
 [project]